History of Persian domes: Safavid Iran

-Qajar dynasty
+Qajar Iran

+Fath-Ali Shah Qajar built a series of mosques named "Masjid-i Shāh" at Qazvin (1808), Zanjan, Semnan (1827), Tehran (1840), and Borujerd.
+They include a network of small domes and windows to provide light to the interior.
+Palace gardens included open-plan domed pavilions.
+Safavid examples were expanded or imitated, as in the golden domes at Qom, Ray, and Mashhad.

-In the Qajar period (1779–1924), the movement to modern architecture meant less innovation in dome construction.
+The movement to modern architecture meant less innovation in dome construction.
 Domes were built over madrasas, such as the 1848 Imam madrasa, or Sultani school, of Kashan, but they have relatively simple appearances and do not use tiled mosaics.

 The covered markets or bazaars (tīmcās) at Qom and Kashan feature a central dome with smaller domes on either side and elaborate muqarnas.
 An exaggerated style of onion dome on a short drum, as can be seen at the Shah Cheragh (1852–1853), first appeared in the Qajar period.
 Domes have remained important in modern mausoleums, such as the tombs of Ḥāfeẓ, Saʿdī, Reza Shah, and Ruhollah Khomeini in the twentieth century.
 Domed cisterns and icehouses remain common sights in the countryside.